MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/performance-ingestion-transformation-dataflows.md

 ![getting data directly from the on-premises data source](media/1/DFfromOnePremDS.png)

-Using data ingestion dataflows minimizes the get data process from the source, and the rest of the operation will be using the result of the data ingestion dataflows.
+Using Analytical dataflows for data ingestion minimizes the get data process from the source and focuses on loading data to Azure Data Lake storage.
+Once in storage, other dataflows can be created that leverage the ingestion dataflow's output and the Dataflow engine can read the data and perform the transformations directly from the data lake and without contacting the original data source or gateway.

 ![data ingestion dataflow](media/1/IngestionOnePremDS.png)